CHARACTERISTICS OF THE CLASS

 A. TRAINING AND EXPERIENCE

-Supervisory experience preferred and two (2) years experience as Red cross Water Safety Instructor (WSI) and have taught at all skill levels or any equivalent combination of acceptable training and experience.
-Must posses current certificates in American Red Cross CPR for the professional, First Aide, Lifeguarding, Water Safety Instructor (WSI).
+One year of Supervisory experience required, two (2) years of experience as Red cross Water Safety Instructor (WSI) and have taught at all skill levels.
+Must possess current certificates in American Red Cross CPR for the professional, First Aide, Lifeguarding, Water Safety Instructor (WSI).
 Must possess and maintain a valid State of Florida driver’s license.

 B. KNOWLEDGE, SKILLS AND ABILITIES